p5a0u9l/coffee-pi-radar/ResearchReports/Paper1.md

 In the spectrogram, however, we see that bats use resolution in each domain where it is most advantageous.
 In a search mode, range resolution is not crucial, but merely a rough distance and direction are desired.
 Conversely, being able to resolve doppler highly, and detect minute movements at a distance is invaluable while seeking for prey.
 As the bat nears its prey, distance and direction become increasingly important, and movement less so.
 Thus, the final phase, "terminal buzzing", sees a rapid increase in PRF as the bat closes the final distance.

+## State of the Art

+Dr. Kristine Bell, along with colleagues from the Ohio State University, and funding from the Air Force Research Labs in Dayton, Ohio, have built upon previous work with software-defined platforms and cognitive radar experiments, and have demonstrated parameter optimization using a Maximum a Posteriori with Penalty Function (MAP-PF) tracker.
+A key characteristic of MAP-PF is constraining detections to a region predicted by the tracker.
+This implies a guided detection scheme where there is a heavy reliance on the model assumptions.

+In the experiment, a single mode was selected, that of tracking a moving object - a person in this case.
+Additionally, a single transmitter parameter was chosen for optimization - that of the pulse repetition frequency.